 Sending your booking reference to ...

-We are grateful for the ongoing support of our Core Sponsors: Arqiva, BBC, BT, ISBA - the Voice of British Advertisers, KPMG and O2
+We are grateful for the ongoing support of our Core Sponsors: Arqiva, BBC, BT, ISBA - the Voice of British Advertisers and KPMG

 The BBC logo is a trade mark of the British Broadcasting Corporation and is used under licence.
 BBC logo © BBC 1996.KPMG International's Trademarks are the sole property of KPMG International and their use does not imply auditing by or endorsement of KPMG International or any of its member firms.